jdersch/PERQemu/PERQemu/Readme.txt

       useful on POS F.1 and later (no support in D.6, F.0, PNX 1, or Accent S4);
     - The simulated Summagraphics BitPadOne works with the new GPIB; it is supported on all PERQ OSes;
-    - The BitPad/new GPIB requires a ton of processing due to protocol overhead;
+    - The BitPad/GPIB requires a ton of processing due to protocol overhead;
       the Kriz is a far more efficient tablet and is generally preferred on any OS that supports it!